manuGil/GEDSys/GeDL/README.md

     <img src="../interpreter/docs/_static/img/mps-create-event-definiton.png" width="700">

 2. Use the new create file for defining a geographic event.
-Below is an example of a valid defintion.
-Notice is not possible to pased the code into the MPS editor, the content most be typed in.
+Below is an example of a valid definition.
+Notice is not possible to pasted code directly into the MPS editor, the content must be typed in.
 To get started press ENTER on the first line.

     ```java
     datastream Temperature : measurement ;